 - Macadamia nuts

-- Mushrooms, mushroom plants
+- Mushrooms and mushroom plants

 - Salt